I have been learning and experimenting with various coaching frameworks to master self-coaching for the past five years.

 Step 1: Identify the Challenge

-The whole purpose of self-coaching is to overcome personal roadblocks.
+The whole purpose of self-coaching is to overcome roadblocks.
 Identify one challenge you are facing and focus on that.
 For example, maybe it's overcoming a limiting belief or needing clarity on life goals.

 Step 2: Research Coaching Techniques